-Council voted 4-3 to appoint John Yakim, who is a former council candidate and political ally of the four council members who appointed him — Erb, Lois Drumheller, Diane Allison and Clarence Ramsey.
+Council voted 4-3 to appoint John Yakim, a former council candidate and political ally of the four council members who appointed him — Erb, Lois Drumheller, Diane Allison and Clarence Ramsey.

-The appointment comes a week after Monroeville Council candidate Linda Gaydos gave council members information about delinquent taxes that a Yakim-owned real estate company owed to the county.
+The appointment comes a week after council candidate Linda Gaydos gave council members information about delinquent taxes that a Yakim-owned real estate company owed to Allegheny County.

-Erb said Gaydos' actions and her comments after the previous meeting were a form of bullying.
+Erb said Gaydos' actions and her comments after the previous meeting constituted bullying.

 “Had that argument (against Yakim) been positive initially, that was a valid argument.
 But what occurred was bullying,” Erb said.
 “Threatening and bullying.”

 Mayor Greg Erosenko said he didn't see any threats or bullying.

 Drumheller and Erb said Tuesdaythat Yakim was more qualified than resident Gary Grysiak — who also had volunteered to fill the vacancy.